What do the best audio cables sound like? Part 2 - Image and soundstage size

 9th May 2020

-Picture the soundstage in your audio system.
+Picture the soundstage in your hifi audio system.
 What do you see?
-It has depth, height and width (as in the diagrams above) and musical instruments with their players will appear to be placed at various points within this soundstage.
+It has depth, height and width (as in the diagrams above) and musicians will appear to be placed at various points within this soundstage.

-We could have a system that views this soundstage up close (as shown on the right above) or have stepped back, to create some distance from the musicians (as on the left).
+We could have a hifi system that views this soundstage up close (as shown on the right above) or stepped back, to create some distance from the musicians (as on the left).

 In the latter case we can’t quite see everything each individual is doing but musically we can take in the whole picture without distraction.
 On the other hand, this arm’s-length approach can feel a little disconnected; we may feel we want to get a little closer to the band, see a little more of what each musician is creating for us in the recording.

-Move towards the soundstage and we find we can indeed see more detail from individual musicians; they have increased in size and the whole soundstage has become wider and taller.
+Move towards the soundstage and we can indeed see more detail from individual musicians; they have increased in size and the whole soundstage has become wider and taller.

 How do we do it?